leedavis81/vent/README.md

 ```

 ### But you stole my magic
 It's true that this little trait applies a `__get` and `__set` method to your class.
-If your class already has a little magic and these these methods have already been applied then they'll overwrite the trait implementation.
+If your class already has a little magic and these methods have already been applied then they'll overwrite the trait implementation.
+Maybe not what you want.
 To get around this you can simply import them with a different method name, and call them in your own magic methods.
 For example:
 ```php

 class Foo()